MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-Csv.md

 ### -Encoding

-Specifies the encoding for the exported CSV file.
+Specifies the encoding for the imported CSV file.
 The default value is **UTF8NoBOM**.

 The acceptable values for this parameter are as follows: